-If you feel you are in danger, notify the police by calling 911.
-If you are ever in a situation that requires emergency or police help you can simply dial 9-1-1 on any phone.
-Your call will be dealt with by a dispatcher who will send the necessary help to you (police, ambulance, or firefighters).
+If you feel you are in danger or require emergency/police help, notify the police by calling 9-1-1 on any phone.
+Your call will be directed to a 911 dispatcher who will send the necessary help to you (police, ambulance, or firefighters).

-The emergency number 9-1-1 is for emergency use only and should not be use in non-emergency situations.
+9-1-1 is for use in emergency situations only, and it should not be use in non-emergency situations.
 If you are calling for non-emergency events you could be holding up the phone line for someone who is actually hurt or needs help.
-Some reasons to call 9-1-1:
+Reasons to call 9-1-1 include:

 - Report a fire